Player Review 2018: Victor Oladipo | Indiana Pacers

 Oladipo stumbled at times during the season, but always found a way forward.
 He struggled with the burden of his enhanced role early on and had some poor shooting games as he occasionally strayed from the offense while looking too intently for his shot.
 He had a 31-point game at Philadelphia that drew raves but followed with a three-game stretch in which he hit just 21-of-59 shots.
 He followed that with 25-point and 28-point games against Chicago and Houston, but then hit just 20-of-53 shots over the next three games.

-He hit stride in December, when he built his all-star credentials.
+He hit stride in December, when he built his All-Star credentials.
 A 27-point game against Chicago was followed by a 33-point game against Cleveland, which was followed by a 47-point game in an overtime victory over Denver.

 That led to a much-hyped matchup against George and Oklahoma City on Dec.
 13, the Pacers' only national television appearance (ESPN) of the regular season other than two games on NBA TV and the first before a capacity crowd at The Fieldhouse.
 Oladipo wasn't ready for that spotlight, however.
 Defended mostly by George, he hit just 9-of-26 shots, including 1-of-9 3-pointers, while forcing jump shots.
 The most damning stat was that he didn't attempt a single free throw.